carbon-language/carbon-lang/mlir/docs/CAPI.md

 expect null objects as arguments unless explicitly stated otherwise.
 API functions _may_ return null objects.

+### Type Hierarchies

+MLIR objects can form type hierarchies in C++.
+For example, all IR classes representing types are derived from `mlir::Type`, some of them may also be also derived from common base classes such as `mlir::ShapedType` or dialect-specific base classes.
+Type hierarchies are exposed to C API through naming conventions as follows.

+-   Only the top-level class of each hierarchy is exposed, e.g. `MlirType` is defined as a type but `MlirShapedType` is not.
+This avoids the need for explicit upcasting when passing an object of a derived type to a function that expects a base type (this happens more often in core/standard APIs, while downcasting usually involves further checks anyway).
+-   A type `Y` that derives from `X` provides a function `int mlirXIsAY(MlirX)` that returns a non-zero value if the given dynamic instance of `X` is also an instance of `Y`.
+For example, `int MlirTypeIsAInteger(MlirType)`.
+-   A function that expects a derived type as its first argument takes the base type instead and documents the expectation by using `Y` in its name `MlirY<...>(MlirX, ...)`.
+This function asserts that the dynamic instance of its first argument is `Y`, and it is the responsibility of the caller to ensure it is indeed the case.

 ### Conversion To String and Printing

 IR objects can be converted to a string representation, for example for